Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Results

-For model s15.0 with higher compactness parameter, sloshing motions of the shock are more clearly visible (right panels of Figure \ref{fig-pol}).
-These features regarding the dominance of the SASI over neutrino-driven convection for high-$\xi$ models are quantitatively consistent with those observed in \citet{BMuller12b}.
-Near at the bottom of the gain region, the accreting flows receive an abrupt deceleration, below which the regions are convectively stable.
-A strong pressure perturbation forms there (seen, in the lower part of the bottom-right panel in Figure \ref{fig-pol}, as a boundary between the regions colored by white and deep blue at a radius of $r \lesssim 100$ km after $t_{\rm pb} \sim 100$ ms).
-Subsequently the pressure perturbations propagate outward before they hit the shock, which is seen as a up-going stripe in the $\Delta p$ plot.
+For model s15.0 with higher compactness parameter, sloshing motions of the shock are more clearly visible (middle panels of Figure \ref{fig-pol}).
+These features regarding the dominance of the SASI over neutrino-driven convection for high-$\xi$ models are quantitatively consistent with those observed in previous 2D simulations with more detailed neutrino transport scheme (e.g., \cite{BMuller12}).
+The accreting flows receive an abrupt deceleration near at the bottom of the gain region, below which the regions are convectively stable.
+A strong pressure perturbation forms there (seen, in the lower part of the bottom-middle panel in Figure \ref{fig-pol}, as a boundary between the regions colored by white and deep blue at a radius of $r \lesssim 100$ km after $t_{\rm pb} \sim 100$ ms).
+In the so-called advective acoustic cycle (e.g., \citet{thierry15} for a review), the pressure perturbations subsequently propagate outward before they hit the shock.
 This leads to the formation of the next vortices (e.g., yellow regions behind the shock in the $v_{\rm aniso}$ plot).
-These features, as previously identified, are natural outcomes of the SASI and neutrino-driven convection (e.g., \citealt{rodrigo14} and references therein).
-When the residency timescale becomes enough long, due to these multi-D effects, compared to the neutrino-heating timescale in the gain region, the runaway shock expansion initiates at $t_{\rm pb} \sim$ 500 ms ($t_{400} \sim 600$ ms) for this model.
-Such features have been also presented in previous 2D simulations with more detailed transport scheme \citep[e.g.,][]{BMuller12b,bruenn13}.
-Here we emphasize that the use of the leakage scheme, together with the omission of inelastic neutrino scattering on electrons and GR effects in the present scheme, is likely to facilitate artificially easier explosions (see discussions in \citealt{taki14} for more details).
-Discrepancies between our Newtonian models and GR models with detailed transport \citep[e.g.,][]{BMuller12b} become remarkable especially for progenitors with high compactness (e.g., compare model s27.0 in Figure \ref{fig-entall2}b with the bottom right panel of Figure 1 in \citealt{BMuller13}).
-For models with moderate compactness parameter, on the other hand, we like to note that some key hydrodynamic features in the postbounce phase (such as the onset time of shock revival $t_{400}$) are rather similar (surprisingly) between ours versus the Garching models ($t_{400}$ = 640 vs. 580 ms for model s18.4, 320 vs. 400 ms for s19.6, 540 vs. 560 ms for s21.6, 460 vs. 460 ms for s22.4, 420 vs. 440 ms for s27.0, respectively, e.g., Janka et al., TAUP Conference, 2013).
+These features, as previously identified, are natural outcomes of the SASI and neutrino-driven convection (e.g., \cite{rodrigo14} and references therein).
+When the residency timescale becomes enough long compared to the neutrino-heating timescale in the gain region due to these multi-D effects, the runaway shock expansion initiates at $t_{\rm pb} \sim$ 500 ms ($t_{400} = 556$ ms) for this model.